Philipp-Sc/cosmos-rust-bot/README.md

 > :diamond_shape_with_a_dot_inside: It is always a good idea to use a dedicated wallet.

-> :speedboat: To optimize speed run terra-rust-bot on a multi-core system for the best performance.
+> :speedboat: To optimize terra-rust-bot's response time run it on a multi-core system for the best performance.

 > :warning: No security audit has been performed.